llm-bible/llm-bible.github.io/_publications/an2024are.markdown

 bibkey: an2024are
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.17750"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'RAG', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods']
 ---
 In this study, we delve into the efficacy of transformers within pre-trained language models (PLMs) when repurposed as encoders for Automatic Speech